 “I can’t believe they’re not here!
 I see them on this hike every time!”

 This was two years ago.
 My guide’s disbelief did not make me feel any better.
 We were hiking the Hidden Lake Trail in Glacier National Park, and I was on the hunt for mountain goats.

-In the time since, I still hadn’t seen a mountain goat.
+In the time since that visit, I still hadn’t seen a mountain goat.
 So this summer, when the Can-Am Road Trip took me through Montana, I knew a return visit to Glacier was in order.

 I was going back to Hidden Lake, and I wasn’t leaving until I saw mountain goats.
 Even if I had to stay there all day.
 Or all week.
 It was time for Mission: Mountain Goat.